linguistry/linguistry.github.io/_posts/2022-01-23-extract_youtube_subtitle.md

 tag: [python, subtitle, YouTube, corpus]
 ---

-### Auto transcribe (English spoken data)
-This is a python code in Colab to extract subtitles in Youtube (singl) videos using using SpeechRecognition library (https://pypi.org/project/SpeechRecognition/).
+This is a python code in Colab to extract subtitles in a Youtube (single) video using using Data API.

 ##### Mount drive in Colab